Demographics of Sarawak: Sinitic people

 Whereas Hakka is spoken predominantly by the farmers in the interior, Hokkien and Teochew are the dominant languages spoken within the major trading towns and among early traders and businessmen.
 Hainanese (a.k.a.
 Hailam) were well known as coffee-shop operators, the Henghua are famous as fishermen.
 The notable difference between the Sarawakian Sinitic people and those presiding in West Malaysia is the latter’s common use of Cantonese.
-Malaysian Mandarin however, has become the unifying language spoken by all the distinct ethnic groups with sinitic origins in both East and West Malaysia, replicating China.
+Malaysian Mandarin, however, has become the unifying language spoken by all the distinct ethnic groups with Sinitic origins in both East and West Malaysia, replicating China.
 The Hakka people in Kuching, Sarawak came from Jieyang, Guangdong.
 The Hokkien came from Zhao'an, Fujian.
 The Teochew came from Shantou and Chaozhou in Guangdong, the Shanghainese came from Shanghai, Hainanese from Hainan, Cantonese from Guangdong, Fuzhounese from Fuzhou, Fujian.
-The Kwongsai people came from Guangxi, Chaoshanese people came from Chaoshan, Minnanese people came from Xiamen, Lastly the Henghuas or Hinghwa or Puxian people from Putian, Fujian.
+The Kwongsai people came from Guangxi, Minnanese people came from Xiamen, Lastly the Henghuas or Hinghwa or Puxian people from Putian, Fujian.

 The Sinitic people maintain their ethnic heritage and culture and celebrate all the major cultural festivals, most notably Lunar New Year, the Hungry Ghost Festival and Christmas.
 The Sarawak Sinitic people are predominantly Buddhists and Christians.

 Religions of Sarawak

 Christianity is the largest religion in Sarawak, representing 50.1% of the total population according to the 2020 census.
-Sarawakians practice a variety of religions, including Christianity, Chinese folk religion (a fusion of Buddhism, Taoism, Confucianism and ancestor worship), Islam and animism.
+Sarawakians practice a variety of religions, including Christianity, Chinese folk religion (a fusion of Buddhism, Taoism, Confucianism and ancestor worship), Islam, Baha’i Faith and animism.
 Unsurprisingly, the issue of Islam as state religion divides the Muslim and non-Muslims with a contrasting 85% supporting and opposing, respectively.
 Nevertheless, 93% of Sarawakians consider their regional Sarawak identity to be their first choice in defining themselves which is in stark contrast to Peninsular Malaysia where 55% see religion as their most important identity marker.
 This is in line with the Malaccan Sultanate from which the Malay language and culture stems.
 Adopting a common name, language and religion has united the various West Malaysian indigenous communities and many Sambas indigenous people of Kuching.
 Sarawakians across all religions express majority support for increased autonomy for the state - at 76% overall.